joeladams/OO_MPI_IO/README.md

 just download and copy it into your project folder, add the directive `#include "OO_MPI_IO.h"` to your MPI source code, and you can begin using its `ParallelReader` or `ParallelWriter` abstractions in your project.

-To illustrate how parallel input works, the following diagram shows P MPI processes logically dividing a binary input file *F.bin* into "chunks"; each process then reads its chunk in parallel with the other processes:
+The following diagram illustrates parallel input: a group of P MPI processes collectively divide a binary input file *F.bin* into "chunks"; each process then reads its chunk in parallel with the other processes:

 <img src="/assets/images/ParallelInput.png" alt="Reading from a file in parallel"